MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-customer-information.md

 1. Sign in to POS.
 1. Add items to the cart.
-1. Select **Add customer**, and then find and select the desired customer (for example, searching by tax regisration numbers).
+1. Select **Add customer**, and then find and select the desired customer (for example, by searching for tax registration numbers).
 1. Add the customer to the transaction.
 1. Register payments for the transaction, and then finalize the transaction.
 1. Verify that the printed receipt contains the customer's tax registration numbers or foreigner ID, name, and address.